EventStore/EventStore/docs/server/features/connectors/manage.md

 ```
 :::

-For a comprehensive list of available configuration options for sink connectors, please refer to the [Settings](./sinks/README.md#settings) section.
+For a comprehensive list of available configuration options available for all sink connectors, please refer to the [Common settings](./settings.md) section.

 ::: note
 The connector must be stopped before reconfiguring.
 If the connector is running,